tsers-js/core/README.md

-That is, `main` is just another signal transform function that receives some core transform functions (explained later) plus input signals and other transform functions from interpreters that can be used to define the interactions and the control flow.
+That is, `main` is just another signal transform function that receives some core transform functions (explained later) plus input signals and other transform functions from interpreters.
+By using those signals and transforms, `main` is able to produce the output signals that are consumed by the interpreter executors.

 ### Interpreters